Terry McAuliffe: General election

+During his campaign, McAuliffe repeatedly cited inflated numbers of the number of daily COVID-19 cases in the state and the number of children hospitalized with COVID-19 in the state, while Youngkin made various false and misleading claims about McAuliffe's positions and record.

+Major Democratic figures campaigned with McAuliffe, including Joe Biden, Barack Obama, Stacey Abrams, and Kamala Harris.
+Television attack ads by both candidates contained false or misleading statements.

+The race had been seen as a toss-up, with polling ahead of Election Day showing the candidates in a dead heat.

+In the general election, Youngkin defeated McAuliffe with 50.6% of the vote.
+McAuliffe received 48.6% of the vote, losing by about 64,000 votes.

 Political positions

 Abortion

 McAuliffe has been a consistent supporter of abortion rights.

 In 2017, he vetoed a bill that would have defunded Planned Parenthood in Virginia.

 Education

 McAuliffe has argued for workforce development, with education proposals being funded through savings from the proposed Medicaid expansion.

 In his 2013 gubernatorial campaign, McAuliffe pledged to deemphasize the number of standardized tests in schools and reduce the number of them.
 The General Assembly passed a bipartisan bill in 2015, signed by McAuliffe, that directed the Virginia Board of Education to adopt new accreditation standards that "recognize the progress of schools that do not meet accreditation benchmarks but have significantly improved their pass rates."
 In 2017, the board, which primarily consisted of McAuliffe appointees, implemented the law and made significant changes to the criteria for accreditation, including reducing the number of standardized tests required for graduation and adding metrics such as absenteeism, achievement gaps, and improvement on the state exams.

 In 2016, McAuliffe vetoed a bill that would have allowed parents to block books containing "sexually explicit content" in schools; the bill was known as the "Beloved bill" because its supporters cited the Toni Morrison novel (as well as other books, such as Ralph Ellison's Invisible Man and Cormac McCarthy's The Road) as examples of objectionable works.
 Republicans and the Family Foundation of Virginia supported the bill; the National Council of Teachers of English and the National Coalition Against Censorship opposed it.
 McAuliffe vetoed a similar bill in 2017.
 In 2017, McAuliffe also vetoed Republican-backed legislation to increase the number of charter schools; in vetoing the bill, McAuliffe cited its removal of authority from local school boards to make decisions about local public schools and expressed concern about diverting funding from public schools.